tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 tell whether the client is using TLS encapsulation or some other 0-RTT service.
 However, this is only true if the fronting service regularly uses 0-RTT data.

+The combined token solution almost perfectly fulfills the requirements to "not stick out" expressed in (#snireqdontstickout), as the observable flow of message is almost exactly the same as a regular TLS connection.
+However, adversaries could observe the values of the PSK Identifier that contains the combined ticket.
+The proposed ticket structure is designed to twart analysis of the ticket, but if implementations are not careful the size of the combined ticket can be used as a side channel allowing adversaries to distinguish between different Hidden Services located behind the same Fronting Service.

 ## Forward Secrecy